living-room/service-js/readme.md

 ## installing

-If you have systemd, you can generate and install a service file with `yarn systemd`
+If you have systemd, you can generate and install a service file with `npm run systemd`

 We also have a git [post-receive hook](./hooks/post-receive) which we setup like so: